WindOfNature/Nested-Learning/README.md

 Task A accuracy after: 0.287
 Forgetting: 0.000
 ```
-* Accuracy is low because HOPE is not designed for vision task and this current implementation only uses a 128 dim, no CNN
+* Accuracy is still modest because HOPE is not designed for vision tasks; the example now uses a lightweight CNN feature extractor and the full digits dataset by default.
-* and this was ran on only 200 max samples.
 ---

 ## Package Layout